By confronting and outsourcing your weaknesses, you free up time for things you’re better at

 1. What is the total time every day you spend on tasks you don’t enjoy and/or don’t excel at?
 Go ahead, guess.

 2. How many of those tasks could be offloaded to someone who can do them better and faster than you?

 3. How much is an hour of your time worth to you?

 I have a very simple exercise for you.
 I want you to create a time journal and log the hours that you spend on two types of tasks:

 - Tasks you loathe

 - Tasks you don’t mind, but are slow and/or mediocre at

 So, don’t log everything—I don’t care how much time you took for lunch, or that you spent three hours styling your mustache because you love it and lost track of time.
 Just record the tasks in those two categories above.
 You can do this manually in a journal, or you can use a free tool like Toggl to keep track.

-Your Time Journal of Doom should look something like this:
+Your Time Journal of Happiness should look something like this:

 9:15 – 9:30: Call with Wells Fargo